kotmatross28729/OfflineAuth/README.md

 * Change the port if needed, and register an account.
 Afterwards you should be able to join the server.

 ### Features
-* Registration and deletion of accounts
+* Registration and deletion of accounts, changing account password
 * Config options to disallow registration

 ### Coming Features
-* Changing password
 * Commands to change certain config options
 * Registration using one-time tokens
 * Uploading and using skins